-In some drug or alcohol-related cases, a judge may require that a substance abuse assessment be administered.
-These assessments at Bevill and Associates Behavioral Health are conducted by one of our trained and licensed social workers or counselors.
+In some drug or alcohol related cases, a judge may require that a substance abuse assessment be administered.
+These evaluations preformed at Bevill and Associates Behavioral Health are conducted by one of our trained and licensed social workers or counselors.

 Some of the offenses that most commonly require a substance abuse assessment include:

 - Driving under the influence (DUI) / Driving while intoxicated (DWI)

 - Disorderly conduct

 Both biological and psychosocial factors influence the initiation and progression of dependence and their effects are not exclusive of each other.
 The following psychosocial aspects of substance abuse can be assessed:

 - Social determinants of substance use: For e.g. age, gender, socio-economic status, cultural affiliation, etc.

 - Psychological vulnerabilities: temperament,